Quick Facts: Earning an Ed.D. in Maryland

 - Supervisor of Special Education

-- Supervisor of Teachers of Hearing Impaired
+- Supervisor of Teachers of Deaf and Hard of Hearing

 Administrator I Certificate